Article last updated on the 11th of July 2023.

 - Starts with: Using this setting, an asterisk (*) will be appended to the search query, which makes the system return results which starts with the search query but may contain additional characters.
 An example of this could be the search query "Pix" returning a file titled "Pixelated Magazine".

-- Select whether this search setting is used for Entity search or Document search.
+- Select whether this search setting is used for Entity search, Document search or Item search.

 - Insert a URL for the icon to be used for this search setting.
 This icon is used in the search settings tab.
 An example of these icons in the search settings tab is shown in the following image: